Anthropoid ceramic coffins: History

 In Egypt, Petries discovered several burials near Tell Nebesheh in 1885.
 As a result of the pottery he located here, he described the tombs as Cypriote and suggested that they were from the 5th to 7th century B.C.
 At Tell el-Yahuidiyeh in 1888, Naville discovered several tumuli tombs.
-He described the pottery he found as Cypriote because he thought it was similar to Petries findings.
-However, it was actually Palestinian in origin.
+He described the pottery he found as Cypriote because he thought it was similar to Petrie's findings.
+However, it was actually Canaan in origin.
 A scarab found at this site dates to the 11–12th century.
 Some have suggested that the Philistines influenced the development of these sites, however it is more likely that they are a result of Egyptian influence.

 In 1973, Trude Dothan described recent findings at the cemetery of Deir el-Balah in Canaan.
 Items found here can be said to have arrived from a variety of sources.
 However, there is evidence of strong Egyptian influence on local items as well as items imported from Egypt.
 This is the earliest site of anthropoid coffins in Canaan.
 There is speculation about the source of the development of anthropoid coffins at this site, but Dothan believes that the source is more likely Egyptian than Philistine.
 Items here date from the 11-13th centuries.

 Coffins

-In a cemetery south of Deir el-Balah anthropoid coffins where found when locals were reclaiming sand dunes.
+In a cemetery south of Deir el-Balah anthropoid coffins were found when locals were reclaiming sand dunes.
 The coffins were found among a few simple burials and when unearthed appeared to be in pristine shape, however they were actually being held together by the sand that had filled the cracks and was supporting the frame of the coffin from external pressure.
 In antiquity many coffins had fallen prey to grave robbers.
 These disturbed coffins, even though looted of their valuable objects, still hold a great deal of importance.
 Examining the coffins themselves proves to be of great value.
-In earlier times, at the end of the Pre-Dynastic Period and during the First Dynasty of Sumer and Egypt, clay coffins were imitations of ornamental wooden ones.
+In earlier times, at the end of the Predynastic Period and during the First Dynasty of Sumer and Egypt, clay coffins were imitations of ornamental wooden ones.
 Although most commonly found in single graves, at Tell el-Yahudiyeh there were many coffins placed next to one another in rows.
 These coffins were painted and plain, painted coffins are not commonly mentioned.

 Ceramics

 Local clay was used for the building of these coffins.
-Due to the large length, girth, and the weight it seems ideal for the construction to take place near.
+Due to the large length, girth, and the weight it seems ideal for the construction to take place near the final burial place.
 Moving them long distances wouldn't have been feasible as the heavy clay would have been fragile.
-The material makeup of the clay has many impurities; rocks, sand, pot shards, and straw can be found in the shards.
+The material makeup of the clay has many impurities; rocks, sand, potsherds, and straw can be found in the shards.
 The inconsistencies in the property of the clay would not have been detrimental to the coffin’s stability, it would in fact have helped the structure.
 Rocks, sand, grit, and broken shards in the clay would have allowed for less stress on the form while it was drying.
 This stronger clay would have made the surface require more smoothing attention.